How it all began: aerospace meets EDC

 At Aerocrafted, we design and build tools you can carry every day.
 However, that’s only part of the story.
-We’re also an aerospace engineering and prototyping firm working on cutting-edge aircraft systems and flight hardware.
-Sounds like an odd combination?
-It is.
-And it’s exactly what makes us different.
+We’re also an aerospace engineering and manufacturing firm working on aircraft systems and flight hardware.
+It might seem like an unusual combination, but to us it’s simply two sides of the same shop.

 Edward Tres Clements standing by mill at San Luis Obispo airport hangar